In-Home Support Services (IHSS)

 - Children’s Home and Community Based Services (CHCBS) waiver

 - Elderly, Blind, and Disabled (EBD) waiver

 Health First Colorado members who qualify for one the HCBS waivers in which IHSS is an approved service delivery option.
 You must demonstrate a need for personal care, homemaker or health maintenance services.
 You can be in unstable health but must be able to direct your own services or assign an Authorized Representative.

 Benefits and Services

-- Help with personal care activities such as bathing, dressing, or eating
+- Personal Care includes assistance with activities such as bathing, dressing or eating.

 How to Apply

 Contact your local Single Entry Point (SEP) agency to apply.
 They can also help you plan what type of care you need.